Weekly Mindful Walk

 Bring: Bottle of water, snack, walking poles (if required)

 Guided by Mountain Leader and Yogic Mindfulness Teacher.

-Mindful Walks in the low fells and forests of the South Lakes.
+Mindful Walks in the low fells and forests around Staveley.
 Walk with a friendly group of like-minded people, guided in mindful activities and a few yogic stretches as we go along.
 These walks are on mostly flat or undulating paths.
 The pace will be moderate and based on those attending.
 For parts of the walk we shall explore brisk walking (but slow enough to be able to talk), whilst doing some mindfulness exercises we may walk at a slower speed.

 Health benefits of walking include:

 Increased cardiovascular and pulmonary (heart and lung) fitness